Sook Ching: Death toll

 Due to the lack of concrete written records by the Japanese when orchestrating the massacre as well as many of the deaths being the result of random summary executions, the official death toll remains unknown.
 Japan acknowledged the massacre after the war, but alleged a death toll of about 6,000, whereas the Singaporean Chinese community as well as prime minister Lee Kuan Yew alleged a death toll of about 70,000 to 100,000.

-Retrospective analysis by historians as well as the scale of mass graves that was discovered decades after the massacre ranges the death toll at about 25,000 to 50,000.
-The massacre was also not perpetrated solely by the Japanese, as Taiwanese soldiers, themselves ethnic Chinese, also actively participated in the killings.
+Retrospective analysis by historians as well as the scale of mass graves that was discovered decades after the massacre ranges the death toll at about 25,000 to 50,000 in Singapore itself, with another 20,000 civilians killed on the Malayan Peninsula.
+The massacre was also not perpetrated solely by the Japanese, as Taiwanese soldiers, themselves ethnic Chinese, had also actively participated in the killings and acted as undercover agents.

 According to Lieutenant Colonel Hishakari Takafumi, a newspaper correspondent at the time, the plan was to ultimately kill about 50,000 Chinese, and half that (25,000) had already been achieved when the order was received to scale down the operation.
 He said Major Hayashi Tadahiko told him that "it had been found to be impossible to kill the whole of the 50,000 people, as after half that number had been killed an order was received 'to stop the massacre.

 Japanese historian Hirofumi Hayashi wrote in another paper:

 According to the diary of the Singapore garrison commander, Major General Kawamura Saburo, the total number reported to him as killed by the various Kenpeitai section commanders on 23 February was five thousand.
 This was the third day of mop-up operations when executions were mostly finished.
 It is alleged by Singapore that the total number of innocent Chinese and Peranakan civilians killed was forty or fifty thousand; this point needs further investigations.

 Having witnessed the brutality of the Japanese, Lee made the following comments:

 But they also showed a meanness and viciousness towards their enemies equal to the Huns'.
 Genghis Khan and his hordes could not have been more merciless.
 I have no doubts about whether the two atom bombs dropped on Hiroshima and Nagasaki were necessary.
 Without them, hundreds of thousands of civilians in Malaya and Singapore, and millions in Japan itself, would have perished.